 How the gluten intolerance test works

-Using our test kit, you can extract a few drops of blood from your finger tip without any pain.
+Using our test kit, you can extract a few drops of blood from your fingertip painlessly.

 2. Laboratory analysis

-Send your sample to our laboratory in the enclosed return bag.
-Your sample will be examined in our laboratory.
+Send your sample to our laboratory free of charge in the enclosed return mailing envelope.
+Your sample will be analysed in our specialised laboratory.

 3. Detailed results report